JoryKlaverstijn/LaMAS_G17/README.md

 kill every villager during the night.
 The villagers can have various special sub-roles, like a seer who can reveal someone's identity, or a little girl who can peek while the wolves are killing someone.

+# Logic explanation
+Each agent's knowledge is modeled by a separate Kripke model.
+In each model, the relations of all agents between the worlds are modeled.
+Only when an agent finds information out, or finds out that someone else knows something, their Kripke model is updated.
+The good players are allowed to discuss knowledge, and make a voting decision based on their knowledge.

 # Controls
 * `Step` or space-bar: Progresses the game by 1 step